Giving to the Graduate School

 Alumni talk about the Graduate School

-"In addition to deciding to come to Tech to work with my advisor and my program of Human Development and Family Studies, I wanted to take advantage of all the Preparing the Professoriate offerings.
-Through Preparing the Professoriate, I have grown as a teacher and in my confidence with continuing my career within higher education."
+"In addition to deciding to come to Virginia Tech to work with my advisor and my program of Human Development and Family Studies, I wanted to take advantage of all the Preparing the Professoriate offerings.
+Through Preparing the Professoriate, I grew as a teacher and in my confidence with continuing my career within higher education."

 ~ Erin Lavender Stott, Ph.D.
 2018, Human Development